-Editors from across Canada (and around the world) gathered in Halifax, Nova Scotia on a beautiful weekend last month for the annual Editors Canada conference.
+Editors from across Canada (and around the world) gathered in Halifax, Nova Scotia on a beautiful weekend last month for the 2019 Editors Canada conference.
 The gathering marked the 40th anniversary of the organization.
 Here are just a couple of the themes that stood out for me over the weekend.

 Editing as a profession

 The 40th anniversary of Editors Canada (formerly the Editors’ Association of Canada) created an opportunity to take stock of editing as a profession in Canada and around the world.
 While you’d be hard pressed to find a member of the organization who doesn’t think we’re a profession, there are many different opinions on the extent to which editorial work should be further professionalized.

 In one session I attended, Iva Cheung and Jeanne McKane started a great conversation about how different professions regulate themselves and whether any of those examples could apply to the editorial world.
 Given how many different occupations include editorial work, how would a regulatory framework function?
 How would it protect clients from bad editing?
 And how could it potentially limit our ability to be an inclusive and diverse profession?

 The conference took place on the ancestral and unceded territory of the Mi’kmaw.
 Atlantic Canada is home to many marginalized communities, and is itself often marginalized within Canadian culture, including in the publishing industry.
 It was, therefore, wonderful to see many sessions on the experiences of Atlantic editors and authors, Black Nova Scotians, and the Indigenous peoples of the region.